defenseunicorns/pepr-docs/site-docs/ARCHITECTURE.md

 **Deployment:**

-- **Nightly builds**: Pepr core runs nightly builds that trigger documentation generation and deploys to production.
+- **Nightly builds**: Pepr core runs nightly builds that trigger Netlify to build and deploy documentation to production.
-- **PR merges**: Documentation deploys automatically when PRs are merged to main in the docs repo.
+- **PR merges**: Netlify automatically builds and deploys documentation when PRs are merged to main in the docs repo.
+- **Build process**: Netlify handles the complete build and deployment process in its own environment.

 ## Core Components